mongodb/motor/doc/differences.rst

         grid_in.close()
         grid_in.my_field = 'my_value'  # Sends update to server.

-    Updating metadata on a `MotorGridIn` is asynchronous, so the API is different::
+    Updating metadata on a :class:`MotorGridIn` is asynchronous, so the API is different::

         @gen.coroutine